Trump seems to threaten Mark Milley with execution in Truth Social post – live

 Related video: Adam Schiff accuses Republicans of setting stage for Trump dictatorship at tense hearing

-Donald Trump appeared to threaten a top military official with execution as the weekend began.
+Donald Trump spent the weekend on Truth Social appearing to threaten a top military official and praising the UK Prime Minister for rolling back on climate target policies.

 In a Friday night Truth Social post, Mr Trump suggested Mark Milley, the outgoing chairman of the Joint Chiefs of Staff, could merit punishment by “death” for his past communications with his Chinese counterparts.